Handling model risk with XVAs: Second Layer HVA: HVA for Dynamic Hedging Frictions

 Interestingly, the cost of delta-hedging in the \bs model computed within the \jr model also depends on the derivative of the delta with respect to the implicit volatility, or implied ``vanna'', $\partial^2_{\Sigma,S}P^{bs}$.
-This comes from the continuous recalibration of the trader's model to the vanilla put price in the fair valuation model, i.e.\ from the simulation, within the fair valuation model, of the behaviour of the trader using its local model (see after Definition \ref{d:val}).
-Because of this impact of recalibration into transaction costs, \eqref{e:thef}, i.e. our model-risky version of \citet*{Burnett21} \& \citet*{Burnett21b}, would be quite demanding to implement directly, whereas its discrete counterpart \eqref{eq disc costs} is rather straightforward.
-It is therefore \eqref{eq disc costs} that should be used in practice, the consistency between the two being insured by Theorem \ref{p:fric} and Corollary \ref{cor:tcosts}.
-Again, the difficulty to implement \eqref{e:thef} numerically comes from the fact that the trader delta-hedges with respect to its local model.
-If delta-hedge was performed with respect to the fair valuation model, then it would be equally easy to use \eqref{e:thef} or \eqref{eq disc costs}.
-These comments are applicable to any estimation of the transaction costs accounting for the recalibration shift of (local) model parameters.
+This comes from the continuous recalibration of the trader's model to the fair valuation of the vanilla put.
+Because of this impact of recalibration into transaction costs, \eqref{e:thef} would be quite demanding to implement directly, whereas its discrete counterpart \eqref{eq disc costs} is rather straightforward (the consistency between the two being insured by Corollary \ref{cor:tcosts}).